evidentlyai/evidently/docs/book/projects/add_project.md

 ## Add a new Project - API

 {% hint style="success" %}
-Team management is a Pro feature available in the Evidently Cloud.
+Team management is a Pro feature available in the `Evidently Cloud` and `Evidently Enterprise`.
 {% endhint %}

-In Evidently Cloud, you must create a Team before adding a Project.
+In Evidently Cloud and Enterprise, you must create a Team before adding a Project.
 To get your Team ID, go to the [Teams page](https://app.evidently.cloud/teams), select your Team, and copy the ID from there.

 To create a Project inside a workspace `ws` and Team with a `team_id`, assign a name and description, and save the changes: